denten-courses/technologies-of-dissent/2017-fall/lab-worksheets/05-archive.md

 - an archive of your own choosing

 2. What kind of documents are collected in the archive?
-What is included and what is included?
+What is included and what is excluded?
 Who is the primary audience?
 Who authors the documents?

 3. Who has access to "borrow" or "view" the materials?
 How is access negotiated?
 What are the fees or the memberships involved?
 What are the